ctu-mrs/mrs_uav_system/README.md

 ## Installation

-Following options are provided, depending on who you are and what you want to do with the platform
+Following options are provided, depending on who you are and what you want to do with the platform.
+**Beware**, installing the system into a virtual machine may not be a good idea for you, unless you have a very powerfull computer.
+Real-time simulations in Gazebo perform very poorly in virtual machines.

 ### "I have a fresh Ubuntu 18.04 and want it quick and easy"